domranieri/echo-bot/README.md

 - Copy your Client ID and Client Secret

 ### 7. Configure your environment
-Create or open `.env` then fill in your credentials:
+Open `.env` and fill in your credentials:
 ```
 DISCORD_TOKEN=your_discord_token_here
 SPOTIFY_CLIENT_ID=your_spotify_client_id_here